 Thesis and Dissertation Preparation

 As you prepare your thesis/dissertation, you should refer to the Thesis and Dissertation Format Manual.
 Using this manual and the templates provided, prepare your thesis/dissertation.
 During your final semester, complete steps 1-3 in the End Game sequence (e.g., submit an application for a degree, complete the diploma application, and set up a final oral examination).
-After you submit an application for a degree, the Graduate School will send you a link to these instructions (step 4) on how to complete an electronic thesis and dissertation, or ETD, as well as a link to the ETD Rights, Permission and Contact Form.
+After you submit an application for a degree, please see instructions (step 4) on how to complete an electronic thesis and dissertation, as well as a link to the ETD Rights, Permission and Contact Form.

 If you are a doctoral degree candidate, you will also need to complete step 5, which is to complete the Survey of Earned Doctorates.